afgalvan/dotfiles/README.md

 **Before start...**

-- Run powershell/windows terminal as administator.
+- Run powershell/windows terminal as administrator.

 - You'll need [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) installed in your machine and added in your path.